Everything you need to know about this crucial part of your CV

 • Irrelevance: Don't get bogged down in so much detail that your main selling points get drowned out!

-• Wordiness: Recruiters don't have unlimited time, so if you can say something in fewer words then do so.
-Concise and punchy wins out over waffle every time
+• Wordiness: Recruiters don't have unlimited time, so if you can say something in fewer words, then do so.
+Concise and punchy wins out over waffles every time.

 • Ancient history: Recruiters are most interested in what you've done recently; that's likely to be where your most developed skills and high-level experience are to be found.
 If your professional experience extends over more than 10 years, you can save yourself and the hiring manager some time by simply summarising your earlier career

-• Reason for leaving: It's not considered necessary to include a reason for leaving on your CV any more, simply because it doesn't sell you – especially if you were fired!
+• Reason for leaving: It's not necessary to include a reason for leaving on your CV any more, simply because it doesn't sell you – especially if you were fired!
+It's a normal part of life to move on from jobs and, if the hiring manager desperately needs to know, they'll ask in the interview.

 Is volunteering professional experience?

-Take a look at our two work experience examples, to inspire your own CV:
+Take a look at our work experience examples, to inspire your own CV.

 London University